yashkarkhanis01/Handwriting-character-recognition/README.md

 - **Text Translation**: Translate the recognized text into Hindi with ease.
 - **User-Friendly Interface**: The application features a clean and intuitive interface built using Tkinter.

+## 📚 Dataset

+You can use the [IAM Handwritten Forms Writer Identifier Dataset](https://www.kaggle.com/code/naderabdalghani/iam-handwritten-forms-writer-identifier/input) from Kaggle for training and testing the recognition model.

 ## 🚀 How to Use

 1. **Clone the Repository**: